livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 4.3 Naming conventions

-snake_case is lowercase ASCII text with underscores used to separate words.
+`snake_case` is lowercase ASCII text with underscores used to separate words.

 ## 5. System and runtime terms

 ### 5.1 Backend

-The backend is the trusted local execution environment that hosts system logic and exposes interfaces to external clients.
+`backend` is the trusted local execution environment that hosts system logic and exposes interfaces to external clients.

 Trust boundary: